loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 ## Initial Configuration

-After you build *LoopFollow* the first time, you are asked a few questions (these choices can always be modified later):
+After you build *LoopFollow* the first time, you are asked a few questions (your initial choices can always be modified later):

 * **Calendar Access**: if you want to allow *LoopFollow* to provide real-time updates to carplay using the Calendar, choose **Allow Full Access**
 * **Bluetooth Access**: if you want to use an expired Dexcom sensor or a spare RileyLink device to keep *LoopFollow* running in the background while your phone is locked, choose **Allow**